© John Kuraoka

 Because Im a working freelance advertising copywriter with a fairly well-ranked website, I often get email from people asking me if I like being a copywriter.
 They want to know if the reality of a career in copywriting is as rewarding as it seems.
 Some people want advice on launching their own business as a freelance advertising copywriter.

 Elsewhere on this website are articles Ive written about advertising, branding, copywriting, suggested reading, and even how to become an advertising copywriter and how to take your copywriting portfolio to the next level.
 So, this article is strictly about advertising copywriting as a career.
 Ill also discuss freelancing as a career option.
 Keep in mind that this is one copywriters experience.
-And, if I seem to come down heavily in favor of a career in copywriting, its because, after a quarter-century in the business, I still love my job.
+And, if I seem to come down heavily in favor of a career in copywriting, its because, after three decades in the business, I still love my job.

 First, yes, writing advertising is fun.
 If you are passionate about writing, then I believe advertising copywriting is the ultimate writing.
 Every word counts and the end result must produce measurable action.
 The key point to understand here, is that writing an ad is fun not because its easy, but because writing a good one is very hard.